alex17-sys/stdlib-sniper/docs/data_structures/sets/set_remove_add.md

+---
+title: Add and Remove Items from Set
+description: Zero-dependency Python snippets for adding and removing items from sets using the standard library.
+keywords: add, data-structures, delete, difference_update, discard, insert, multiple, pop, remove, safe, set, subtract, update
+---

 # Add and Remove Items from Set

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for adding and removing items from sets using the standard library.

 6 snippets available in this sub-category.